individ094/FinancialDetective/README.md

 # FinancialDetective

 Financial Detective is a tool designed to help you gain a comprehensive understanding of your financial transactions from multiple banks.
-It requires manual download of CSV files from supported banks, parses the data, and loads it into a SQL database.
+It requires manual download of CSV files from the user banks.
+The information is then loaded into a SQL database.
+Transactions can also be categorised.
 This allows you to analyze your income and expenses, identify trends, and develop strategies to manage your finances more effectively.

 ## Key Features